 Algebra 2 is designed for students who are not yet prepared for the level of abstraction and discipline required in Algebra 2 w/Trigonometry.
 This course involves considerable review and skill building; the connection between new topics and those covered the previous year is stressed.
-Upon completion of this course, students may enroll in Algebra 2 w/Trigonometry Part 2 and then enroll in an elective course.
+Upon completion of this course, students may enroll in Geometry w/Trigonometry and then enroll in Algebra 3 or an elective course.